Kill Tech Regret With Kick-Ass Client Service and Best-of-Breed Software

 The benefit consultants that embark down this path often begin by thinking the solution will be a value-add and a viable option to support the needs of employers across their entire book of business.
 It seems like a win-win: the employer receives a technology solution for free, and the consultant looks like the hero for delivering this solution.

-The problem is: maintaining a benefits technology solution is a full-time job and requires a separate set of expertise that goes beyond just having knowledge of benefits.
+The problem is: maintaining a benefits tech solution is a full-time job and requires a separate set of expertise that goes beyond just having knowledge of benefits.
 Unfortunately, many benefit consultants don’t recognize this until they’re in over their head struggling to properly implement and support their clients on the technology.

 This leaves clients with a platform that just isn’t delivering.
 Their technology solution has created a new set of pain points, leaving them with technology regret (and not too happy with you as their consultant).